 14. Encourages all States Members and observers of the United Nations to participate in the discussions of the Social Forum so that worldwide representation in the debates can be ensured;

-15. Decides to continue its consideration of this issue at its sixty-second session under the same agenda item.
+15. Decides to continue its consideration of this issue at its sixty fifth session under the same agenda item.

-33rd meeting

-8 July 2025